dbajones/ML21/Proposal.md

 A two-stage approach allows us to work with the sparse observations and the global  model.
 The first stage model would be a black-box version of CAMS.
 Then we can use a second stage to train the model at the station locations.
 The bias-correction would then be the difference between these two stages.
 This would provide better insight of CAMS's performance in specific regions.

-- **Consider the openAQ fragmentation process, especially in regard to the error, source type** i.e. the source-type and  mobility, distinguish between reference-grade and low-cost sensor data

-The Recurrent U-Net model has already proved viable in predicting summertime MDA8 surface ozone concentrations in the US [cite Tailong's preprint on arxiv], using meteorogical fields from the ERA-interim reanalysis and monthly mean NOx emissions from the Community Emissions Data System (CEDS) inventory as predictors. *more information about Tailong's model.*

-We would develop an modified version of this model which would be able to work well with the openAQ dataset

-Different amounts of training data and thus 3 different models for (same architecture) each species.
-Inclusion of all 3 gases could potentially increase/decrease  model performance.

-# Timeline
+# Rough timeline

-May: Gather and preprocess openAQ data, reducing data size.
+May: Gather and preprocess openAQ + CAMs data, reducing data size.
 Probably the longest of the tasks.
-The goal is to create a single 4D tensor containing relevant data (or figure out how to efficiently read in data during training from local CAMS + openAQ dataset).
-Use Xarray (and possibly Dask) to handle big data.
+The goal is to create a single 4D tensor containing relevant data (or figure out how to efficiently read in data during training from local CAMS + openAQ dataset during training.
+Use Xarray (and possibly Dask) to handle large amounts of data.

-Deliverable: cohesive dataset
+Deliverable: a cohesive dataset which is able to be easily fed into a Tensorflow deep learning model

-Mid- June: Modifying existing TensorFlow model architecture for 2nd stage transfer learning
+June: Modifying existing TensorFlow model architecture for stage one and second stage transfer learning.
+Train model on CAMS first, followed by training on openAQ.
+The first task should be simple, with the later being a bit more challenging.

-Deliverable: Trained TensorFlow model
+Deliverable: Trained TensorFlow model which is able to correct bias over USA

 July: Regional analysis.
-Extend to other regions.
+Further improve model performance

+Deliverable: Analysis + Results.
+Why is the model working well/not so well

-August: Make reproducible, open source friendly, documentation and presentation
+August: Make reproducible, open source friendly, documentation and extendable to other regions

-## More specifics on how we're using the data

-1.
+Deliverable : Well documented Github repository